 Because BTS is heavily reliant on tax revenue, estimates of how tax revenue could change over time are critical to determining future service alternatives.
-To estimate how future tax revenue might grow, estimates were generated based on growth in assessed value of existing homes, growth from increases in the millage rate, and growth from new construction.
+To estimate how future tax revenue might grow, estimates were generated based on growth in assessed value of existing homes, growth from increases in the millage rate (BTS property tax rate per thousand dollars of assessed home value), and growth from new construction.
 Also considered were revenue increases from additional farebox revenue and increases (tied to inflation) in state and federal grants.
 The future revenue estimated for the next 10 years is shown in Table 4 and Exhibit 2.
 Calculation estimates are included in Appendix A.